Figuring out how to learn German can be a tough nut to crack.

 That said, I am confident that I’ll eventually be able to get by in German and I want to share the resources I’ve used whilst they’re fresh in my mind.

-Learning the German alphabet (“Das Alphabet”)
+How to learn the German alphabet (“Das Alphabet”)

 Rap Art Schule makes learning the German alphabet more fun than I could have ever imagined.